MatteoGgl/daypaper/README.md

 ## Like your wallpaper?

-Find out who shot it by looking in `~/.config/daypaper/credits.txt`!
+Find out details on who shot it by using `daypaper -c`!

 ## Can Daypaper please do x feature/support my DE?